QiaoK/MPI-Asynchronous-Communication-Test/README.md

-## Intergroup Allgather and Allgatherv Implemented Using MPI functions
+The program [./test](mpi_test.c) runs the many-to-all and all-to-many communication among MPI processes.

-The program [./test](mpi_test.c) runs the many-to-all and all-to-many.
+The many group spreads out across all process ranks.

 * Compile command:
   * Edit file [./Makefile](Makefile) to customize the C compiler and compile